Explore the Biodiversity of the Klamath Mountains

 Recent projects include his work with the team that helped Congressman Jared Huffman develop the Northern California Conservation and Recreation Act.
 This piece of draft federal public lands legislation includes designating The Bigfoot Trail as a National Recreation Trail.

-Jeff continues to explore trails across the Northwest California region, plays trumpet and piano with a number of musical groups and divides his time between Trinity County and Ocean Beach, CA.
+Jeff continues to explore trails across the Northwest California region, plays trumpet and piano with a number of musical groups and works his data and facilities analyst roles at the Trinity County Office of Education in Weaverville, CA.

 Share this: